Freetech-Solutions/omlnginx/README.md

 ### Build

-Nginx version: 1.16.1
+**Nginx version:** 1.16.1.
+This is the version installed by Centos7.
+**Package version:** We provide the package with all the files configured for using Nginx with OMniLeads.
+The version of the package is in `.package_version` file.

 Test the RPM build with these steps:

 1. Check variables for container builder in `scripts/.env_buildercontainer` file.
-The RPM version will be builded bases on what is in CI_COMMIT_REF_NAME variable.
-The values must be
-  * **release-X.X.X:** for a production RPM of nginx
-  * **oml-XXX-dev-bla:** for a develop RPM of nginx, where bla can be a descriptive name
 2. Run builder/builder_container.sh script
 3. Execute build_rpm.sh script